 Parents/Guardians are requested to inform the school at the time of applying to enrol if their child has identified special needs or if there are concerns about any aspect of their child’s development that might be relevant to the school.
 It is the policy of Scoil Mhuire to request an up-to-date psychological and/or medical report for a child with identified special needs who is seeking a place in the school.
 Where such a report is not available, the school will request that the child be assessed.
 The purpose of such assessment is to assist the school in establishing the educational and care needs of the child relevant to his/her special needs and to profile the supports required.

 The school will meet with the Parents/Guardians of the child to discuss the child’s needs and the school’s suitability or capability in meeting those needs.
-If necessary, a full case conference involving all parties may be held, which may include Parents/Guardians, Principal, Class Teacher, Resource Teacher, Special Class Teacher, Educational Psychologist or other professionals as appropriate.
+If necessary, a full case conference involving all parties may be held, which may include Parents/Guardians, Principal, Class Teacher, Special Education Teacher, Special Class Teacher, Educational Psychologist or other professionals as appropriate.
 Where the Board deems that further resources are required it will make an application to the National Council for Special Education (NCSE) or DES.

 Procedure for Offer & Acceptance of Junior Infant Places

 Enrolment of Children in Classes Other Than Junior Infants

 Children wishing to enrol into classes from Senior Infants to 6th Class or seeking to transfer from other schools are enrolled subject to the rules governing National Schools, school policy and the availability of places in classes.
 Parents/Guardians will be informed of the decision of the Board of Management within 21 days of receipt of a completed Application to Enrol form and the provision of relevant assessment reports, where applicable.
 When a child is accepted for enrolment, Scoil Mhuire will normally seek school reports and, with parental permission, will request other relevant reports from the child’s previous school.